MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/user-management-overview.md

 ### Sample Scenario 2

-Let's say there is a company in United States of America which has employees located in various countries across the world and managed by their own country leadership.
+Let's say there is a company in United States of America which has employees located in various countries/regions across the world and managed by their own country/region leadership.

-- In this case, the company may decide to create **Organizations** on the training platform basis country viz.
+- In this case, the company may decide to create **Organizations** on the training platform basis country/region viz.
 India, Singapore, South Africa etc.

 - Each of the Organizations can be assigned their own set of Organization Administrator(s) and each learner can belong to one Organization.
     > [!NOTE]